diogotcorreia/master-thesis/docs/content/ch02-background.typ

 which `getattr` cannot do.
-Another possible way to traverse using only attribute accesses and lists would be through the `__subclasses__()` method of the `object` class, which returns a list of all classes that extend `object` (all classes that do not explicitly declare a base), but that also requires a function call.
+Another possible way to traverse using only attribute accesses and lists would be through the `__subclasses__()` method of the `object` class, which returns a list of all classes that extend `object` (i.e., every class that does not explicitly declare a base), but that also requires a function call.

 In case only `getattr` and `setattr` are used in the vulnerable construct,